Author: Athanasios Koutoupas

 Significant statuettes discovered at archaeological site of Aptera

-Two small sized sculptures of about 0.54cm height were discovered, οne of Artemis is made of copper and the second of her brother Apollo was made of marble.
+First estimates date the statuettes to the late 1st – early 2nd century AD Archaeological excavations unearthed significant finds at Aptera, Chania on the island of Crete.
+Two small sized sculptures of about 0.54cm height were discovered, οne of Artemis is made of copper and the second of her brother Apollo was made of marble.…

 • Greek association Agkalia awarded 2016 Raoul Wallenberg Prize of the Council of Europe